Ph1eu/Machine-learning-and-data-mining-I/README.md

 Of this total of 60,000 images, 50,000 are for training and 10,000 for testing.
 For this specific project, 10% of training images were removed to validate, leaving the data distribution as follows:
 <img src="./images/Image1.jpeg" />

-The purpose of this project is to recognize an image and predict which of the 100 CIFAR-100 classes it belongs to by mainly using Logistic Regression with Neural Net
+The purpose of this project is to recognize an image and predict which of the 100 CIFAR-100 classes it belongs to

 The following model are used in this project

-- Logistic Regression (1 and 2 layer with neural net)
+- Logistic Regression Classifer (1 and 2 layer with neural net)
 - CNN (VGG)

 ## The Data Set